Thomas Pheasant: Baker

 Pheasant launched a furniture collection with Baker Furniture in 2002, titled The Thomas Pheasant Collection.
 The collection incorporates neoclassical influences.
-Exceptional Living described the collection as having a "modern, elegant and distinctive" style.

 McGuire Furniture

 Pheasant has collaborated with McGuire Furniture on two collections: The Thomas Pheasant Collection, featuring indoor furniture using materials including rattan, leather, bronze, glass, and stone, and The Thomas Pheasant Outdoor Collection for outdoor use.

 Style

 Pheasant's design style has been described as applying a "contemporary dimension to classical design."
 He has stated that his style is inspired by traditional architecture.
 Taste of Life Magazine has characterized his design philosophy as "classic minimalism, tradition, and vision with a balanced tranquility.”

 Publications

 Books featuring work by Thomas Pheasant include: